cantrellcloud/cocloud-k8s-dev-cluster-stitch/README.md

 Following the instructions given, you should be able to configure and initialize a default Kubernetes cluster with NSX networking overlays.

-This deployment has been tested on Ubuntu Server 24.04.1

 ### This is the desired end state for the Enterprise